 No. Only one grant application per organization, per funding cycle may be submitted for consideration.
-Fire departments and firefighter associations serving/representing the same community are eligible to individually apply.
+Fire departments and firefighter associations serving/representing the same community within Southern California Edison's service area are eligible to individually apply for funding in this cycle.